Easy to make and good for you too, these Vegan Gingerbread Cookies are just in time for Christmas.

 - The number of gingerbread men you get will largely depend upon the size of your cookie cutter.
 I ended up with 18 from my dough,

 - This dough is crumbly; when you pick it up, however, it should meld together to form a dough ball.
 If it's too crumbly, first add a little water.
-If it's still crumbly, try adding 1-2 tsp of vegetable oil.
+If it's still crumbly, try adding 1-2 teaspoon of vegetable oil.

 - For thicker cookies, roll out a thicker dough.